andrew-drogalis/Ideal-Home-Location/README.md

 ## Getting Started

-To download the project executable navigate to the [Latest Release](https://github.com/andrew-drogalis/Ideal-Home-Location-Matcher/releases).
-For a step by step usage guide see the [Usage Overview](#Usage-Overview) tutorial.
+To download a single executable file navigate to the [Release](https://github.com/andrew-drogalis/Ideal-Home-Location-Matcher/releases) page.

-Alternatively, download the zip file or clone the repository to run the program from source.
-Navigate to the project folder and use the setup.py file to download the required dependancies.
-Finally, intialize the application through the main.py file.
+Alternatively, download the source code from the release page or clone the repository to your local machine.
+Once downloaded, navigate to the project folder and type cmd in the directory to open the command line.
+Run the setup.py file  and download the required dependencies.
+The Ideal Home Location Matcher.py will initalize the GUI and start the application.

 ## Table of Contents